MeeFoundation/agentpresentation-landing/src/pages/about.md

 ### Provider Configuration File (PCF)

-An PCF is a configuration file that contains metadata about one or more of the person's providers.
+An PCF is a configuration file that contains metadata about a provider.
 The file is in TOML format and  has the following required fields:

 - *title* - a string of value "Provider Configuration File"
 - *version* - a string indicating the version of the PCF file format